Compare any two graphics cards:

 Intro

-Compare those specifications to the Radeon R9 M390X, which makes use of a 28 nm design.
+Compare those specifications to the Radeon R9 M390X, which uses a 28 nm design.
 AMD has clocked the core frequency at 723 MHz.
-The GDDR5 RAM works at a speed of 1250 MHz on this model.
+The GDDR5 RAM is set to run at a frequency of 1250 MHz on this particular model.
 It features 2048 SPUs as well as 128 TAUs and 32 Rasterization Operator Units.

 Display Graphs